What proof of income do I need to get a mortgage?

 Most seafarers work on contract, and many senior crew will still be working on contract well into their 30s, or later.

-- You have at least six months remaining on your current fixed term contract
+- and have at least six months remaining on your current fixed term contract

-The key issue is that you must have filed UK tax returns – even though you haven’t been resident in the country.
+The key point is that you must have filed UK tax returns – even though you haven’t been resident in the country.

 But they will be missing out on a unique UK tax exemption for seafarers: the Seafarers Earnings Deduction (SED).